-I’m going to share my absolute best garage sell tips with you, so you can have a super successful garage sale.
-The funny thing is that if you had asked me 5 years ago, I would have told you NOT to bother with a garage sale and just donate all your stuff.
+I’m going to share 16 of the absolute best garage sale tips on the block with you, so you can have a super successful garage sale – the most cash with the least hassle!
+The funny thing is that if you had asked me 6 years ago, I would have told you NOT to bother with a garage sale and just donate all your stuff.

 This time I got advice from an expert and we actually made a lot of money in a pretty short time PLUS I was super motivated to declutter.
 It was a huge WIN – WIN!

 Our Top Garage Sale Tips – and the answers to all your questions!

 Keep reading for my top garage sale tips and be sure to sign up below if you want a free step by step guide to hosting a super profitable (and super organized) garage sale.
 PLUS keep scrolling to the bottom to find out how you can get the ultimate garage sale printable kit that has absolutely everything you need for an organized, profitable garage sale.